Tag: Athletic Career

 8. Sports Agent

 Main duties: A sports agent’s primary job is negotiating contracts for athletes and negotiating endorsement deals for their clients with corporate sponsors.
+They may come from an athletic or business background and often hold a degree in sports management.
 They also provide guidance on financial planning and career development and manage marketing and promotion.
 Sports agents also actively scout and recruit new talent.

 Skills needed: